nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `Trackermon` and the **Actor** is the `user`, unless specified otherwise)

+---
-**Use case: Delete a person**
+**Use case: UC01 - Add a show**

+**Preconditions: Trackermon application is started.**

+**Guarantees: Show will be added into Trackermon only if the user input matches the `add` format.**

 **MSS**

+1. User requests to list shows.
+2. Trackermon shows a list of shows.
+3. User adds a show in Trackermon.
+4. Trackermon stores the show in its storage.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case resumes at step 3.

+* 3a.
+There is a duplicate show.

+    * 3a1.
+Trackermon shows an error message.

+      Use case resumes at step 2.

+---
+**Use case: UC02 - Delete a show**

+**Preconditions: Trackermon application is started.**

+**Guarantees: Show will be deleted from Trackermon only if the user input matches the `delete` format.**

+**MSS**

-1. User requests to list persons
+1. User requests to list shows.
-2. AddressBook shows a list of persons
+2. Trackermon shows a list of shows.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific show in the list.
-4. AddressBook deletes the person
+4. Trackermon deletes the show.

     Use case ends.